Notes on the Practical Application of Nested Sampling: MultiNest, (Non)convergence, and Rectification: Strategies for Improvement

 \subsection{MCMC}

-For this test, I began with arguably the most difficult problem --- the 10D log-gamma distribution --- and started with a MultiNest analysis that missed the mark, one of the $N_{\rm live}=1000,\,\epsilon=0.1$ runs.
+For this test, I began with arguably the most difficult problem --- the 10D log-gamma distribution --- and started with a MultiNest analysis that had used inadequate hyperparameters, one of the $N_{\rm live}=1000,\,\epsilon=0.1$ runs.
 I first performed a Gaussian kernel density estimate of the MultiNest posterior samples; at this stage I prefer to use a bandwidth an order of magnitude or two (in this case a factor of 10) smaller than the Silverman suggestion \citep{1986desd.book.....S} to help prevent the kernel density estimate from extending beyond the prior bounds, if applicable.
 After estimating the density of the posterior, I resampled it, drawing 1024 samples, which I used to initialize the walkers in an MCMC analysis.
 For this I employed emcee version 3.1.4, using the default settings \citep{2013PASP..125..306F}.

 Some of the results from this test (for every other parameter) are shown in Figure \ref{fig:mcmcfix}.
-In this Figure, I've plotted the probability distributions derived from the first, second, and third groups of 750 MCMC iterations, after initializing the walkers based on draws from the MultiNest-derived posteriors.
+In this Figure, I have plotted the probability distributions derived from the first, second, and third groups of 750 MCMC iterations, after initializing the walkers based on draws from the MultiNest-derived posteriors.
 Over time, the walkers move from their initial positions to instead match the posterior.
 This sort of behavior can be expected as long as MultiNest is able to identify the most prominent mode in a multimodal parameter space.
-Because selecting good initial walker positions can be one of the challenges in an MCMC analysis, these two methods can complement each other nicely.
+This procedure also necessitates diligence during the MCMC stage to ensure convergence; as an example, if this analysis had used too few walkers, a less-efficient MCMC proposal, or fewer iterations, accurate posteriors would not have been recovered.
+Because selecting good initial walker positions can be one of the greatest challenges in an MCMC analysis, these two methods can complement each other nicely.